VIEWPOINTS

 The inaccessibility of higher education is very common due to the weak lack of transparent funding mechanism, as well as income and gender divide.
 Rising education cost due to the commercialization of education has resisted many young people to quit higher education.
 Although a few funding agencies are providing scholarship opportunities to talented individuals, the decision remains in the hand of powerful education commissions.

-3. free speech is the right of every individual however many Universities in the developing countries have imposed restrictions on those areas of free speech, which are not aligned with their ideology.
-Few of the universities have claimed that their policies are in support of social justice practices, but they breach faculty and students' rights.
-Ban on free speech has radically extended hate speech and intolerant activities.
+3. Free speech is the right of every individual; however, many universities in developing countries have imposed restrictions on those areas of free speech that are not aligned with their ideology.
+Few universities have claimed that their policies support social justice practices, but they breach faculty and students' rights.
+A ban on free speech has radically extended hate speech and intolerant activities.
+I also want to stress that the responsibility also rests on students who should understand the boundaries and express consciously considering all factors in mind.

 Recommendation

 2. Education policies should be surrounded by human rights values.
-It will help breeding ethical leadership,
+It will help breed ethical leadership,

 3. There is a lack of inclusion of human rights education in their curricula.
-I strongly believe that if integrated, it can instill human right values among learners and teachers and can shape a positive attitude towards social justice
+If integrated, I strongly believe that it can instill human rights values among learners and teachers and shape a positive attitude towards social justice.

 Reference: Sadruddin, M.M. ( 2020).
 Discussion for VLog, Resh Ramasamy.
 Retrieved from https://sites.google.com/view/munir-moosa-sadruddin/my-viewpoints?authuser=0

-Dr. Munir was invited to represent Pakistan in the United Nations, Vienna (Online) in October 2020
+Dr. Munir at the United Nations, Vienna (Online) in October 2020

 Rising use of New Psychoactive Substances (NPS) and its adverse mental health consequences among youth